Cililing/aoc-2022/README.md

 The class may be annotated with `@Benchmark(n: Int)` as well.
 Then the app will execute the Challenge n-times to get the average time.
 To run the benchmark you need to set a proper flag in the env (`enableBenchmark`).
+The benchmark mode checks also if the result is deterministic.
+If not, it prints a warning to the console.

 Example result: